 This manual provides reference information and examples for the text formatters nroff and troff.
 We assume you are familiar with a terminal keyboard and the Sun system.
-If you are not, see Getting Started with SunOS: Beginner's Guide for information on the basics, like logging in and the Sun file system.
-If you are not familiar with text editors, read Doing More with SunOS: Beginner's Guide and the chapter "Introduction to Text Editing" in Editing Text Files.
+If you are not, see SunOS User's Guide: Getting Started for information on the basics, like logging in and the Sun file system.
+If you are not familiar with text editors, read SunOS User's Guide: Doing More and the chapter "Introduction to Text Editing" in Editing Text Files.
 Finally, we assume that you are using a Sun Workstation, although specific terminal information is also provided.